Terradue/doc-tep-geohazards/source/community-guide/platform/geobrowser.rst

 Search panel
 ^^^^^^^^^^^^
 The search panel is a view containing all search parameters associated to the current catalogue on which the search will be performed.
-The search panel is showed as a form, and, depending by the opensearch descriptor document, some parameters are just free text, some of them have type restrictions, others can be chosen from a list.
+The search panel is showed as a form, and, depending on the opensearch descriptor document, some parameters are just free text, some of them have type restrictions, others can be chosen from a list.
 Some predefinite parameters, if present on the opensearch descriptor, are also visible as an external widget on the map, like the Time slider, the Search terms and the Geo Filters.
 The startIndex standard parameters is also shown as a pagination widget inside the results panel.

 .. figure:: ../../includes/geobrowser-catalog-panel-search-panel.png